simonnickel/snap-navigation/README.md

 ## How to use

-Define Screens the App can navigate to:
+Define Destinations the App can navigate to:

 ```
-enum Screen: SnapNavigationScreen {
+enum Destination: SnapNavigationDestination {
 	case triangle, rectangle, circle

 	var definition: SnapNavigation.ScreenDefinition<Self> {